Ways of Knowing Requirements

 Courses that teach students to represent or express ideas or formulate arguments about how the world is represented in music, theatre, visual art, dance, and screen media.
 These courses help students build conceptual vocabularies for interpreting and communicating ideas about such works and the formal and aesthetic concerns related to them and/or understand how other have interpreted and communicated these ideas in historical contexts.

 No more than two credits attained prior to matriculation at Davidson (or, for transfer students, as a degree candidate at another college) may be applied to the satisfaction of Ways of Knowing requirements.
 Students may elect which two to apply and may change that selection as late as January of senior year.
 Selection is made or changed by official notification to the Registrar's Office.
-This includes the use of Advanced Placement test and International Baccalaureate test credit.
+This includes the use of Advanced Placement test credit, International Baccalaureate test credit and AS and A-Level course credit.

 - Humanities Program: Students completing the two-course sequence will earn three credits and fulfill two Ways of Knowing requirements in addition to the writing requirement.